curtishiga/Springboard_Intro_to_DS/Linear_Regression/README.md

-# Springboard-7.3---Linear-Regression
+# Springboard 7.3

+## Linear Regression

-This repository is in requirement to Springboard exercise 7.3 on linear regression
+This repository is in requirement to Springboard exercise 7.3 on linear regression.